Samson Dutch Boy Gym: Life after retirement from combat sports

-Samson married his wife Charipda Pantasi, a police officer, in around 1998.
-Their daughter, Suchanya "Nong Am" Pantasi received her college degree from Srinakharinwirot University in 2021.
-Samson attempted to run a grocery store but was unsuccessful.
+Pantasi married his wife Charipda, a police officer, in around 1998.
+Their daughter, Suchanya Pantasi received her college degree from Srinakharinwirot University in 2021.
+Pantasi attempted to run a grocery store but was unsuccessful.
 As of 2017, he co-owns a restaurant with Charipda and drives taxis as a side job.
-He is considered to be living a happy life.
+He considers himself to be living a happy life.

 Post-retirement Muay Thai fights

-In late 2004, on the 48th anniversary of the Lumpinee Stadium, Samson participated in a Muay Thai fight against his role model "Rambo" Pongsiri Por.Ruamrudee.
-Samson and Veerapol had their 3rd fight in Rajadamnern Stadium on December 27, 2017.
-The fight was arranged by the son of Samson's former promoter, Nuttadaj Vachirarattanawong, the current owner of the Petchyindee promotion.
+In late 2004, on the 48th anniversary of the Lumpinee Stadium, Pantasi participated in a Muay Thai fight against his role model "Rambo" Pongsiri Por.Ruamrudee.
+Pantasi and Veerapol had their 3rd fight in Rajadamnern Stadium on December 27, 2017 arranged by Petchyindee promotion.
 Both fighters received a fixed purse of ฿300,000.
 Before the fight, both men received the Best Boxer of the Country award by the Creative Media for Boxing in Thailand organization.
-Under the ring name of Samson Petchyindee, he won the bout with 20:1 betting odds in his favor by the end of the fight.
+Under the ring name of "Samson Petchyindee", he won by decision.